CodiTramuntana/decidim-verifications-csv_emails/README.md

 This module provides a model `Decidim::Verifications::CsvEmail` to store users informations (email).

-It has an admin controller to upload CSV files with the information.
+It has an admin controller to upload CSV files with emails.
 When importing files all records are inserted and the duplicates are removed in a background job for performance reasons.

 ## Installation